List of tallest buildings in New York City: Supertall boom and Hudson Yards

+Beyond Manhattan

+In the 21st century, development of skyscrapers became more common in boroughs other than Manhattan.
+After the completion of the Williamsburgh Savings Bank Tower in Brooklyn in 1929, the building remained the tallest building in the borough for 80 years.
+However, since the late 2000s, a growing number of residential high-rises have been built in Downtown Brooklyn, which has since formed a significant high-rise skyline of its own.
+As of 2025, Brooklyn is home to 17 skyscrapers taller than 492 feet (150 m).
+The tallest, the Brooklyn Tower, was completed in 2022 at 1,066 feet (325 m); it is the first and only supertall skyscraper in the city outside of Manhattan.

+The neighborhood of Long Island City (LIC), in Queens, also developed a skyline due to construction during the 2010s.
+One Court Square, an office building built in 1990, was the only skyscraper in Queens for over a decade, until the addition of residential high-rises in the late 2000s; the borough now has 14 skyscrapers taller than 492 feet (150 m).
+The tallest, The Orchard, is topped out and will be complete in 2016.
+Residential skyscrapers have also been built on the waterfront of East River in Brooklyn and Queens since the late 2010s, particularly in the Williamsburg, Greenpoint, and Hunters Point neighborhoods.
+On a lesser scale, high-rises developments have become more common in the areas of Flushing, Gowanus, Jamaica, and South Bronx.

+Although not located in New York City, the neighborhood of Exchange Place in Jersey City has seen a similar boom in tall buildings since the 2000s.
+More recently, in the 2020s, the area of Journal Square has also seen an influx in skyscrapers.

+Cityscape

+Map of tallest buildings

+The map below shows the location of every building taller than 650 ft (198 m) in New York City.
+Each marker is numbered by the building's height rank and colored by the decade of its completion.

 Tallest buildings

 This list ranks completed and topped out New York City skyscrapers that stand at least 650 ft tall based on standard height measurements.
 This includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
-An asterisk (*) indicates that the building is still under construction but has been topped out.
 The "Year" column indicates the year in which a building was completed.

 Tallest buildings by pinnacle height

 This list ranks buildings in New York City based on pinnacle height measurement, which includes antenna masts.
 Standard architectural height measurement, which excludes non-architectural antennas in building height, is included for comparative purposes.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.

 Tallest buildings in each borough

 This lists the tallest building in each borough of New York City based on standard height measurement.
 The "Year" column indicates the year in which a building was completed.